RichStone/learnmnemonics/README.md

 - [x] ~add `resource_id` to Conversion ActiveModel and params~
 - [x] continue with: Controller test =>
 - [x] => continue with TODO system test
+- [x] implement service and service test to check for MajorSystem.count
+- [x] complement service test to check for the right attribs and brain associations
-- [ ] implement service and service test to check for MajorSystem.count and the right association; also checking that the right objects are copied.
+- [ ] complement service test to check for the right peg associations
 - [ ] validate resource to be copied exists
 - [ ] convert a major system to a brain major system (only reference images, not hard copy)
 - [ ] add conversion limit

 Next up: